mposolda/keycloak-quickstarts/nodejs/resource-server/README.md

 | alice    | alice    | user               |
 | admin    | admin    | admin              |

-To obtain the bearer token, run the following command:
+To obtain the bearer token, run for instance the following command when on Linux (please make sure to have `curl` and `jq` packages available in your linux distribution):

 ```shell
 export access_token=$(\